 11. Do the reading!

-This is the most important piece of advise for any class, but especially for one that is online.
+This is the most important piece of advice for any class, but especially for one that is an online masters degree.
 Without a scheduled class time, it is too easy to let things pile up and get behind.
 Readings are where you will et most of your information so keep up with the readings and ask questions if something is unclear.